-During 2018/19 the CCG have delivered 10 of the 24 constitutional or mandated standards for our patients.
+The overall performance of the CCG in 2018/19 has shown that 14 of the 24 constitutional or mandated standards for our patients have been delivered during the year.

 Those standards that have not been achieved are detailed by exception in the Performance analysis section of this report.